 - a business case for track upgrades between Bendigo and Kyneton to deliver trains every 40 minutes in the off-peak

 - a planning study for the reopening of Harcourt Station.

 What are the benefits?

-The Bendigo and Echuca Line Upgrade will allow trains to and from Echuca to run faster and deliver an extra return service.
+The Bendigo and Echuca Line Upgrade will allow trains to and from Echuca to run faster in addition to delivering extra services.

 Who is responsible?

-We will notify the community of any disruption via information sessions, letterbox drops, emails, advertising, website updates, social media and station pop-ups.
+We will keep passengers and the community updated as the project progresses via information sessions, letterbox drops, e-newsletters, advertising, website updates, social media and station pop-ups.